 Commissions and Working Groups

-The nine Commissions and Working groups were ratified at the ANOC Executive Council meeting in December 2013.
+There are 12 Commissions and Working Groups which were confirmed in February 2019.
 They meet up to three times a year and place a strong emphasis on delivering tangible and measurable results for the benefit of ANOC's stakeholders.

 The Commissions and Working Groups present their ongoing progress to the ANOC Executive Council before presenting their year's achievements at the ANOC General Assembly towards the end of each year.

-The details of the nine Commissions and Working Groups can be found below:
+The details of the 12 Commissions and Working Groups can be found below:

-ANOC’s headquarters moved from Paris to the Olympic capital, Lausanne, in 2010.
-In 2015, ANOC set up their headquarters in a traditional four-storey Swiss town-house.
-The offices were officially opened in June 2015 in an event attended by ANOC President Sheikh Ahmad Al-Fahad Al-Sabah, IOC President Thomas Bach and IOC Honorary President Jacques Rogge.
 The headquarters showcase ANOC’s commitment to modernisation and provide the best possible environment from which to serve the NOCs.
-The office serves as ANOC’s global operational hub, as well as a base to welcome members of the world’s NOCs and other stakeholders of the Olympic Movement
+The office serves as ANOC’s global operational hub, as well as a base to welcome members of the world’s NOCs and other stakeholders of the Olympic Movement.